-Method Description MetaData() MetaData class constructor. getAttributeCount() Gets the count of the attribute as a MetaData object getAttributeId() Gets the ID of the specified attribute getAttributeType() Gets the type of the specified attribute. getBoolean() Gets the value of the attribute as a C++ boolean.
+Method Description MetaData() MetaData class constructor. getAttributeCount() Gets the count of the attribute as a MetaData object getAttributeId() Gets the ID of the specified attribute getAttributeType() Gets the type of the specified attribute.

 Table 13-28 (Cont.)
 Summary of MetaData Methods